unlv-f1/lab1/README.md

 ## 10. Deliverables and Submission

-Students will maintain a private gitHub repository, cloning this repo and sharing collaboration rights with the TA.
+Students will maintain a private github repository, cloning this repo and sharing collaboration rights with the TA.
 In addition to the three deliverables described in this document, fill in the answers to the questions listed in **`SUBMISSION.md`**.
 Add is as a text file in your